jamie-null/piratematic-fleet/raft/inbox.md

 ## Technical Debt

 - [ ] Schema for crew/character files
-- [ ] How do Bases integrate with this structure?
+- [x] How do Bases integrate with this structure? → See WORKFLOW.md, property-first design
-- [ ] JSON lines vs SQLite for bet storage
+- [ ] JSON lines vs SQLite for bet storage → Recommendation: JSONL (see bet-schema.md)
-- [ ] What's the actual token cost tracking mechanism?
+- [ ] What's the actual token cost tracking mechanism? → Manual for now, agent later

 ## Open Questions